Practical bounds for a Dehn parental test: Hyperbolic Dehn filling

-Thurston's Dehn surgery theorem is one of the brightest gems in the crown of modern geometric 3-manifold topology.
-It runs as follows: \begin{Thm}[\cite{Th82}, 2.6] Let $L \subset M^3$ be a link such that $M \smallsetminus L$ has a hyperbolic structure.
+The following theorem of Thurston inaugurated the study of Dehn filling geometry: \begin{theorem}[\cite{Th82}, 2.6] Let $L \subset N$ be a link in a 3-manifold $N$ such that $M = N \smallsetminus L$ is a hyperbolic 3-manifold.

-There is a finite set $S$ of filling slopes of components of $L$ such that all Dehn fillings of $M\smallsetminus L$ without a slope from $S$ are hyperbolic. \end{Thm} Following the natural order of mathematics, one wishes to quantify this existence result into something more palpable.
-One way to make this result more concrete is to provide some measure of length for Dehn filling slopes, then to say that all slopes of large length (for a suitable definition of ``large'') yield hyperbolic Dehn fillings.
-Such theorems include the asymptotics of \cite{NZ85}, the Thurston-Gromov $2\pi$-theorem proved in \cite{BH96}, and the 6-theorem of \cite{Ag00} and \cite{La00}.
+There is a finite set $S$ of slopes on components of $\partial \overline{M}$ such that all Dehn fillings along coefficients excluding slopes from $S$ are hyperbolic 3-manifolds. \end{theorem}

+One way to quantify this result is to provide some measure of length for Dehn filling slopes, then to say that all slopes of large length (for a suitable definition of ``large'') yield hyperbolic Dehn fillings.
+The most natural choice of length is defined as follows.

-Now, the $2\pi$- and 6-theorems just use the na\"{i}ve notion of length of a slope, viz. length of a geodesic representative in an embedded horospherical torus.
-In \cite{HK08} however, Hodgson and Kerckhoff defined \emph{normalized length}\footnote{This definition was anticipated in \cite{NZ85}.} $\hat{L}$, which for a single slope $c$ on a horospherical cusp torus $T$ is just
+Suppose $M$ is a cusped hyperbolic 3-manifold of finite volume, and suppose $s$ is a simple closed curve on a component $K$ of $\partial M$.
+There is a maximal embedded open horoball neighborhood $B$ of $K$.
+Take the completion of $B$ under the shortest-path metric on $B$.
+The boundary of this completion is a Euclidean surface homeomorphic to $K$, which we identify with $K$.
+Define \emph{the length of $s$} to be the length of any (Euclidean) geodesic in $K$ isotopic to $s$.

+The earliest quantification of Thurston's theorem using this notion of length was the $2\pi$-Theorem, due to Gromov and Thurston himself.
+The state of the art along these lines is the following theorem, due independently to Agol and to Lackenby\footnote{And, in truth, also to Perelman; Agol and Lackenby prove a condition called word-hyperbolicity, which is equivalent to hyperbolicity by Perelman's proof of geometrization.}: \begin{theorem}[6-Theorem, \cite{Ag00}, \cite{La00}] Every Dehn filling along a slope of length at least 6 is hyperbolic. \end{theorem}

+Having proven a Dehn filling to be hyperbolic, one naturally may ask to what extent its geometry differs from a ``parent''---that is, a manifold of which it is a Dehn filling.
+Thurston also showed that high-order Dehn fillings are Gromov-Hausdorff close to the parent manifold.
+We may quantify this closeness by calculating how close geometric properties of these manifolds are.

+The most important geometric property of a hyperbolic 3-manifold is its volume.
+So we are interested in the difference in volume $\Delta V(c) = vol(M) - vol(M_c)$ between a hyperbolic manifold $M$ and a Dehn filling $M_c$ of $M$.
+Several results in the literature relate $\Delta V$ to the lengths of the Dehn filling slopes, notably the asymptotics of Neumann and Zagier \cite{NZ85}, and the bound of Agol and Dunfield \cite{AST}, which yielded the best lower bound on the volume of a closed orientable hyperbolic 3-manifold until the minimum such volume was determined outright in \cite{GMMJAMS}, \cite{GMM11}, and \cite{Milley}.
+However, the bounds in \cite{NZ85} and \cite{AST} do not serve our purposes.
+We now move to bounds lying closer to what we need.